JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

     - make it easy for new developers to learn how the code is structured
     - guide how business logic should be implemented
 - The PureScript compiler infers most of your types for you.
 For those who are curious and want to understand how that works, see this video: [Type Inference From Scratch](https://www.youtube.com/watch?v=ytPAlhnAKro)
 - The compiler (via its warning and error messages) is your friend, not your enemy.
-I was not able to find a good concise explanation, but here's a few reasons why.
 It
     - prevents you from releasing bug-filled code to a customer.
 (Can I guarantee that the code "just works" or cannot be built at all?)
-    - forces you to handle most errors correctly the first time rather than permit you to throw them under the rug because you are lazy or foolish (Can I guarantee all possible errors will not create future problems that lead to short-term hard-to-understand code that rarely gets cleaned up and ultimately costs the company more time to fix than if it had just been written correctly the first time?)
+    - forces you to handle most errors correctly the first time rather than permit you to throw them under the rug because you are lazy (Can I guarantee all possible errors will not create future problems that lead to short-term hard-to-understand code that rarely gets cleaned up and ultimately costs the company more time to fix than if it had just been written correctly the first time?)
-    - helps you figure out which type to use when the types get complicated (explained later in this repository: `Hello World/Debugging/`)
+    - helps you figure out how to implement functions correctly via "Typed Holes" (explained later in the `Syntax` folder)
 - This video explains how a type system with `type classes` allow one to re-use "dumb old data structures" (i.e. `algebraic data types`) rather than create many new data structures that differ only one slight way: [Type Classes vs the World](https://www.youtube.com/watch?v=hIZxTQP1ifo).
 To summarize it, `type classes`
     - allow you to write declarative code ("this is what will be true") rather than imperative code ("this is how to make truth true (hopefully, you got it right)")
     - enables the compiler to infer runtime code

 #### Immutable Persistent Data Structures by Default

-TODO, but the general idea is:
+In PureScript, immutable data structures are the default rather than being "opt-in."
+In most other languages, mutable data structures are the default with immutable ones being "opt-in."

-- Immutable data structures are the default and always work as such (unlike some other languages)
+Immutable data structures are
-- Mutable data structures are opt-in
-- Such data structures are easier to use and reason about because they don't change
+- easier to reason about because the value never changes
+- are always thread-safe, preventing many typical issues with concurrency
+- can be as performant as mutable data structures in most cases

 #### Multiple Backends with Easy Foreign Function Interface

-TODO, but the general idea is:
+Most languages have their own backend.
+- Javascript is compiled and run via a Javascript engine.
+- Java compiles to bytecode that can be run on a Java Virtual Machine.
+- Python gets compiled into bytecode that is then interpreted.

-- [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
-Thus, writing one library in PureScript will work in multiple languages, and one can choose the backend that best solves their problem.
+PureScript does not have a backend.
+Rather, it's source code can be compiled to other languages.
+While JavaScript is the focus, [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
+Thus, writing one library in PureScript can work in multiple languages, and one can choose the backend (or a combination of them) that best solves their problem.

+Caveat: PureScript's support for non-Javascript backends is still a work-in-progress.
+In future releases, they will be getting first-class support.

+This backend-independent nature of PureScript makes "Foreign Function Interface" very clean.
+At various times, Language X needs to use code from another language, Language Y. For code written in one language to use code written in another language, there needs to be a "Foreign Function Interface" or FFI.

+Many languages' FFI can be difficult to work with.
+Language X made various language tradeoff decisions that are different than Language Y. Getting two languages to work together is difficult to say the least.
+However, PureScript's FFI is very easy because PureScript already compiles to that language.

-- one can easily migrate from some other language or framework (e.g. TypeScript, Angular, etc.) to PureScript in a modular, piece-by-piece fashion
+If you are compiling PureScript to Javascript, you can still write JavaScript as FFI for PureScript.
+This makes it possible to wrap Javascript libraries on which you heavily depend.
+It also enables one to easily migrate from some other language or framework (e.g. TypeScript, Angular, etc.) to PureScript in a modular, piece-by-piece fashion

 ## FAQ: Answering Miscellaneous Questions People May Have